 Cortisol is important for survival but it’s meant to be released just during short

-of chronic stress you are at higher risk for a wide range of symptoms, including
+you at higher risk for a wide range of symptoms, including some you not suspect.

 Then over time, in a classic domino effect, the adrenal glands can’t keep up with